-- Whenever you want to capture a slide, take a picture with your phone while both phone and tablet/PC are on the session page with the cursor below the current notes.
-Take the picture when the purple lines are around the slide.
+Whenever you want to capture a slide, take a picture with your phone while both phone and tablet/PC are on the session page with the cursor below the current notes.
+Take the picture when border is shown around the slide.
 The “Document” picture option appears to give the best results.

-- The picture captured in the purple lines will be added to the page at the place where your cursor is, on both devices.
+The picture captured in the lines will be added to the page at the place where your cursor is, on both devices.